Function Call

 (* this statement converts any odd integer into "0" *)

-Op1: LDClosed "Ladder diagram" Ladder logic is a method of drawing electrical logic schematics.
+Op1: LD "Ladder diagram" Ladder logic is a method of drawing electrical logic schematics.
 It is now a very popular graphical language for programming Programmable Logic Controllers (PLCs).
 It was originally invented to describe logic made from relays.
 The name is based on the observation that programs in this language resemble ladders, with two vertical "rails" and a series of horizontal "rungs" between them iValue

 ODD